edocm/fingerCount/README.md

 - [OpenCV](https://opencv.org/)

 ## Features
-- face detection
+- Face detection
-- fingertip detection
+- Fingertip detection
-- print finger count
+- Print finger count

 ## How to use?
-1. Clone the repository.
+1. Clone the repository
 2. Run `python3 finger_detection.py`
-3. Place your hand over the rectangles.
+3. Place your hand over the rectangles
-4. Press 'c' on your keyboard.
+4. Press 'c' on your keyboard
-5. Your Fingers should get detected.
+5. Your Fingers should get detected
-6. Press 'd' on your keyboard to close the programm.
+6. Press 'd' on your keyboard to close the programm